Zapuže (Ljubljana): History

 Zapuže was a small village next to Trata, both in the Parish of Šentvid nad Ljubljano.
 In the 1900 census it had a population of 168 living in 21 houses, and in the 1931 census 263 people living in 38 houses.
 By this time it was already more or less a continuous built-up area connecting Šentvid and Dravlje, and it was connected to the Ljubljana tram network.
 Zapuže was annexed by Šentvid in 1961, ending its existence as an independent settlement.
 Zapuže later became part of Ljubljana when Šentvid was annexed by Ljubljana in 1974.

 The Blind John Inn (Pri slepem Janezu) was a landmark of Zapuže.
 It was damaged in the 1895 Ljubljana earthquake, killing the innkeeper Franc Šušteršič and his wife, and was then damaged in a fire the following year.
 The inn was razed by the 1980s, when Klagenfurt Street (Celovška cesta) was widened, and the only remnant is a well with the date 1875 and a large chestnut tree.

+Notable people

+Notable people that were born or lived in Zapuže include the following: